On This Page

 What a great looking bunch we are.

-We saw signs advertising poke, but I didn’t have the chance to try this signature Hawaiian concoction (and I received quite a bit of grief for not making this a priority when I returned home).
+We saw signs advertising poke, but I didn’t end up trying this signature Hawaiian concoction (and I received quite a bit of grief for not making this a priority when I returned home).

 I knew before I arrived to the islands that Hawaiians are known for their love of sushi and also for their strange infatuation with spam, but I had no idea I would encounter the two of these together!